zulip/zulip/docs/contributing/gsod-ideas.md

 Finally, keep your eye on
 [the GSoD timeline](https://developers.google.com/season-of-docs/docs/timeline).
-The student application deadline is June 28, 2019.
+The application deadline is June 28, 2019.

 ## Getting started